 Surgery can open ducts that are clogged or blocked by gallstones, and decompression can widen a main pancreatic duct that's too narrow.

 Another option is to remove your pancreas and give you an autologous islet cell transplant.
 These are cells from your own body that make insulin.
 The doctor will get them into your body through a vein in your liver.

 This surgery can ease severe chronic pancreatitis pain or prevent or ease diabetes caused by chronic pancreatitis.
 But it's only used if other treatments haven't worked.

 If other treatments fail, the doctor might remove a portion of your pancreas, but this is usually a last resort.

 The right diet is very important for managing EPI.
 A dietitian can help you choose the foods that keep your energy level up and give you the nutrition you need.
 Here are a few tips:

-Don't drink.
+- Don't drink or smoke.
 Alcohol can make it even harder for your body to absorb fat, and can damage your pancreas over time.
 Alcoholism is one possible cause of EPI.
 Smoking can lead to calcium buildup in your pancreas.